Instructors at the Alexandra Centre have a wide variety of teaching and writing experience,

 with backgrounds as creative writing instructors, editors, and writers of fiction, poetry, non-fiction, and other genres.

 Susan Calder is the author of Deadly Fall and Ten Days in Summer, books 1 & 2 of her murder mystery series set in Calgary.
 Susan has also published poems, non-fiction articles and short stories in magazines and anthologies, including AB Negative, Long Lunch/Quick Reads, and Passport to Murder.
 She is a past president of the Alexandra Writers Centre Society, has taught numerous AWCS courses and workshops and serves on the board of Calgary’s When Words Collide Festival for Readers and Writers.
-Susan is currently seeking a publisher for her suspenseful literary novel and is working on book # 3 of the Paula Savard Mystery Series.
+Susan is currently working on book # 3 of the Paula Savard Mystery Series.

 Marty writes books for kids and plays for adults.
 His plays have been produced around the world and his kids books have delighted children of all ages.
 The Mystery of the Graffiti Ghoul won the 2007 Diamond Willow Award.
 The Ehrich Weisz Chronicles: Demon Gate was nominated for an Aurora Award for Best YA Steampunk Novel.
 Marty was the 2016 writer-in-residence for the Metro Edmonton Federation of Libraries.
 He continues to live and work in Edmonton with his wife Michelle and their two cats.

-Dwayne uses his knowledge and experience as a police officer and paramedic in his crime thrillers.
-He is the author of the First Aid for Authors newsletter and the Monthly Show that helps fiction writers incorporate accurate medical and police procedures in their writing.
+Dwayne is the author of the First Aid for Authors newsletter and the Monthly Show that helps fiction writers incorporate accurate medical and police procedures in their writing.
 Dwayne is the co-author of four paramedic textbooks, and he has spoken internationally at EMS conferences and writing conferences.
 In 40 years in Emergency Services, Dwayne has served as a police officer, a paramedic, tactical paramedic, an educator, and as an EMS Chief.
-His first novel, Crisis Point, was a finalist for the 2015 Crime Writers of Canada, Unhanged Arthur.
+His first novel, Crisis Point, was a finalist for the 2015 Crime Writers of Canada Unhanged Arthur.

 Jean Crozier’s family memoir No Corner Boys Here is an IPPY Award winner.
 Her essays have been published in the Globe and Mail, Telling Truths: Storying Motherhood, and Women’s Words: An Anthology.
 Jean has been awarded for her writing (Laurie Allen Award, John Bilsland Award), and her entrepreneurial skills (SAGE Award; Canadian Woman Entrepreneur of the Year, Regional); she was the 2008 MacEwan University Alumna of the Year and was included as one of Alberta Venture magazine’s ’50 Most Influential Albertans’.
 Jean teaches the Finding the Unique series of writing workshops with Caterina Edwards.